ladyginan/fizz-buzz/README.md

 ## Technology

-The backend was written in Java with Spring Boot.
-This is built with maven.
-This app can start on embedded tomcat.
+The backend was written in Java with Spring Boot and built with maven.
+This application can start on embedded tomcat.

 The frontend was created with vueJs by vue-cli.
-The frontend has one UI interfaces with an input field and submit button.
+The frontend has one UI interfaces with an input field and a submit button.
 Applications are connecting through HTTP requests.

 ## What can be improved